TCroasdale/docBuddyJS/docs/app.js.md

 ### ``` function processComment (comment) ```

+Parses a comment and returns the doc object

 | Arg | description |
 | --: | :-- |
 | comment | The extracted comment |